lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       (mldsaPK, _) = ML-DSA.KeyGen(mldsaSeed)
       (tradPK, tradSK) = Trad.KeyGen()

+      Note: Step 1 shows an example of an ML-DSA seed being generated externally (outside the ML-DSA.KeyGen()) routine.
+The seed may also be generated inside the ML-DSA.KeyGen() routine depending on the implementation and cryptographic library API.

   2. Check for component key gen failure

       if NOT (mldsaPK, mldsaSK) or NOT (tradPK, tradSK):